Twitching Jigs: Salmon & Steelhead Basics

 Updated: Dec 13, 2021

-Part 1 of a 5 part series introducing the tips, technique, and gear required to effectively twitch jigs for salmon and steelhead.
+Part 1 of a ongoing series.
+This article is a basic overview and introduces the tips, technique, and gear required to effectively twitch jigs for salmon and steelhead.
 Twitching jigs for salmon and steelhead is no new technique to the angling world however, it is not yet considered mainstream.